ywanyi/devdocs/cloud/architecture/pro-architecture-legacy.md

 When you update your project to manage the [Production and Staging environments through the Project Web Interface]({{ page.baseurl }}/cloud/trouble/pro-env-management.html), we create a branch from the Integration environment `master` branch called `production` that contains all user access settings and environment variables for your Production environment.

-{: .bs-callout .bs-callout-info }
+{: .bs-callout .bs-callout-info}
 We highly recommend testing every merchant and customer interaction in the Staging environment prior to deploying to the Production environment.
 See [Deploy your store]({{ page.baseurl }}/cloud/live/stage-prod-live.html) and [Go Live and launch]({{ page.baseurl }}/cloud/live/live.html).

 ### Advantage of redundant hardware

 Rather than running a traditional, active-passive master or a master-slave setup, {{site.data.var.ece}} runs a redundant, multi-master architecture where all three instances accept reads and writes.
 This architecture offers zero downtime when scaling and provides guaranteed transactional integrity.

 Because of our unique, redundant hardware, we can provide you with a set of three gateway servers.
-Most external services enable you to {% glossarytooltip 34f8f61d-2b48-4628-be06-aaa6e32ddc1f %}whitelist{% endglossarytooltip %} multiple IP addresses, so having more than one fixed IP address is not a problem.
+Most external services enable you to [whitelist](https://glossary.magento.com/whitelist) multiple IP addresses, so having more than one fixed IP address is not a problem.

 These three gateways map to the three servers in your Production environment cluster and retain static IP addresses.
 It is fully redundant and highly available at every level: